ymishin/Sandbox/caches/README.md

-An O(1) implementataion of cache with LFU eviction scheme.
+An O(1) implementation of cache with LFU eviction scheme.